-Canon G7 X Mark II versus Sony A7 II
+Canon G7 X Mark II vs Sony A7 II

-The Canon PowerShot G7 X Mark II and the Sony Alpha A7 II are two digital cameras that were announced, respectively, in February 2016 and November 2014.
+The Canon PowerShot G7 X Mark II and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in February 2016 and November 2014.
 The G7X Mark II is a fixed lens compact, while the A7 II is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an one-inch (G7X Mark II) and a full frame (A7 II) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is considerably larger (89 percent) than the Canon G7 X Mark II.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.